 UTICA, N.Y. — Two police officers for a Native American tribe did not use excessive force when subduing and arresting a casino patron who was running away from them, a New York federal judge ruled Dec.
 18 in awarding the officers summary judgment on the patron’s civil rights claims (Craig Alexander v.
 Robert Nolan, et al., No. 6:17-cv-0725, N.D.
 N.Y., 2018 U.S. Dist.
 LEXIS 212595).

 SEATTLE — The faction of the Nooksack Indian Tribe battling disenrollment from the tribe deserves more than $90,000 in attorney fees for its defense of an appeal by the rival faction that was voluntarily dismissed, the Ninth Circuit U.S. Court of Appeals decided Dec.
 13 (Margretty Rabang, et al. v.
 Robert Kelly, Jr., et al., No. 17-35427, 9th Cir.).

-DENVER — A natural gas company cannot condemn a piece of land in Oklahoma for a pipeline easement because a Native American tribe has an undivided ownership interest in the property, making it tribal land protected by sovereign immunity, the 10th Circuit U.S. Court of Appeals determined Nov.
-15 (Enable Oklahoma Intrastate Transmission, LLC v.
+DENVER — The 10th Circuit U.S. Court of Appeals on Dec.
+17 declined to rehear its decision that a natural gas company cannot condemn a piece of land in Oklahoma for a pipeline easement because an Indian tribe’s undivided ownership interest in the property makes it tribal land protected by sovereign immunity.
+The next day, the court said the tribal landowners are entitled to an award of attorney fees for winning the appeal (Enable Oklahoma Intrastate Transmission, LLC v.
 25 Foot Wide Easement, et al., No. 17-6188, 10th Cir.).